Gluten-free Chipotle Turkey Chili with Apples is smokey with a hint of cinnamon. Warming, mouthwatering, and ready in 30 minutes!

 - Toppings: shredded cheddar cheese, tortilla chips

-- To a large soup pot over medium-high heat add turkey, the peeled chopped apple, and shallots.
+- To a large Dutch oven or soup pot over medium-high heat add the turkey, peeled chopped apple, and shallots.
 Season with salt and pepper then cook until turkey is no longer pink, breaking it up as it cooks.
 Add garlic then cook for 1 more minute.
 Add chopped chipotle chilies and sauce, chili powder, and cumin then stir and cook for 1 more minute.

 Funny how these things work out, I made chili this weekend (and will be posting about it) and my wife made me some French toast Sunday morning.
 I never contemplated putting apples in chili, good idea.